medialab/minet/docs/cli.md

 positional arguments:
   column1                       Name of the column containing urls in the
                                 indexed file.
+  input1                        Path to the file to index.
+Will understand `-`
+                                as stdin.
-  input1                        Path to the file to index. column2                       Name of the column containing urls in the second
+  column2                       Name of the column containing urls in the second
                                 file.
   input2                        Path to the second file.
+Will understand `-` as
+                                stdin.

 optional arguments:
   -p MATCH_COLUMN_PREFIX, --match-column-prefix MATCH_COLUMN_PREFIX